AdaptivMCP/AdaptivMCP/docs/assistant/ASSISTANT_HANDOFF.md

 To avoid role confusion and tool misuse, every new session should anchor to the controller docs and startup sequence:

 - Start with the official system prompt in `docs/CONTROLLER_PROMPT_V1.md` so the assistant immediately understands it is the engineer—not a tutor—and must use the MCP tools itself.
-- On the first tool call (and after any context loss), run the startup checklist: `get_server_config`, `controller_contract` with `compact=true`, `list_all_actions` with `include_parameters=true`, then `describe_tool` and `validate_tool_args` before invoking unfamiliar or write tools.
+- On the first tool call (and after any context loss), run the startup checklist: `get_server_config`, `validate_environment`, `controller_contract` with `compact=true`, `list_all_actions` with `include_parameters=true`, then `describe_tool` and `validate_tool_args` **for every tool before its first real use in this session**, not just unfamiliar or write tools.
 Cache those results instead of guessing.
-- Default to the branch-diff-test-PR loop: create or ensure a feature branch, use diff-based helpers to edit files, run repo-native tests or checks from a fresh workspace clone, and open a pull request with a concise summary.
-After you use `commit_workspace` or `commit_workspace_files` to push changes, always refresh the workspace with `ensure_workspace_clone` (with `reset=true`) on the same branch before running tests, linters, or taking any other forward-moving action.
+- Default to the branch-diff-test-PR loop: create or ensure a feature branch from the controller default branch, treat that feature branch as your effective main for the duration of the task, use diff-based helpers to edit files, run repo-native tests or checks from a fresh workspace clone of that branch, and open a pull request with a concise summary.
+Do not run MCP tools directly against the real default branch (for example `main`) while doing work.
+- After you use `commit_workspace` or `commit_workspace_files` to push changes, always refresh the workspace with `ensure_workspace_clone` (with `reset=true`) on the same branch **before** running tests, linters, PR helpers, or taking any other forward-moving action.
+This reclone step is mandatory and not skippable.
 - Never offload work to the user.
 If you are about to ask the human to run a command or apply a patch, stop and perform the action yourself via the provided tools.
 - When tests, linters, or runtime checks fail due to your changes, you are responsible for fixing them: update code, tests, and docs until they pass instead of hiding failures or leaving broken work for the human.
 - When you open or update a PR, use `build_pr_summary` to generate a structured PR `title` and `body` that capture what changed and the latest test/lint status, and feed that structured result into the PR creation tools instead of hand-writing ad-hoc descriptions.
+- Treat yourself as the sole author of tool parameters: construct JSON payloads yourself, adjust branches, paths, and timeouts as needed, and do not ask humans to provide raw tool arguments.
+Never claim to have run a tool that did not actually execute through this server.

 ---